MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

 1. In the Azure portal, navigate to **Identity Providers**.
 1. Select **Add**.
 The **Add identity provider** screen appears.
-1. Under **Name**, enter the name to be displayed to users on your sign in screen.
+1. Under **Name**, enter the name to be displayed to users on your sign-in screen.
 1. Under **Identity provider type**, select an identity provider from the list.
 1. Select **OK**.
 1. Select **Set up this identity provider** to access the **Set up the social identity provider** screen.
 1. Under **Client ID**, enter the client ID as obtained from the identity provider application setup.
 1. Under **Client secret**, enter the client secret as obtained from the identity provider application setup.
-1. Attach user flow for sign in sign up policies:
+1. Attach user flow for sign-in/sign-up policies:
 1. Go to **Azure AD B2C – User flows (policies) \> {your sign-in sign-up policy} \> Identity providers**.
-1. To attach the sign in/sign up user flow policy, select each identity provider you have set up for your account.
+1. To attach the sign-in/sign-up user flow policy, select each identity provider you have set up for your account.
 To test these, select **Run user flow** for each identity provider.
 A new tab will display the sign-in page displaying the new identity provider selection box.

 The following image shows examples of the **Add identity provider** and **Set up the social identity provider** screens in Azure AD B2C.